- Trust Marketing Platform

 Another way to prevent your responses from sounding like a machine is to repeat specific information from the reviews themselves.

-Use the reviewer’s name, mention the people they worked with and the products they purchased, and bring up relevant upcoming sales.
+Use the reviewer’s name, mention the people they worked with and the products they purchased, bring up relevant upcoming sales and address any specific complaints - even if that’s just by offering to get on the phone with them..

 Details like these prove that an actual human is reading the review, and considering that over 80% of customers prefer engaging with a human over a robot, that’s important.